boltma/texer/README.md

 Generates Latex code from handwritten math symbols and outputs images.

 QTDIR and Python Directory in project file should be modified before compile.
-You may now use texer.pro to run qmake and make. (change PYTHON_PATH under texer.pro)
+You may now use texer.pro to run qmake and make. (change PYTHON_PATH under texer.pro and run `qmake texer.pro`, `make` and `make install`)

 ## Install Python Dependencies
 The program requires a python environment.
 It is tested on python 3.6.8 (32-bit).
 (The model inside the release version works only on 32-bit python)
 Run `pip install -r requirements.txt` to install python dependencies.
 (Under the installed directory if using the release version.)

 ## Easter Egg